tbnorth/lsecol2018/lsecol2018.md

 ## Nearshore model

+- Nutrient movement in the nearshore - Harmful Algal Blooms etc.
 - Nearshore - where nearshore stuff happens
-- Nearshore stuff: trib. loads, re-suspension, long shore flow, etc.
+- Nearshore stuff: tributary loads, re-suspension, longshore flow, etc.
 - Fuzzy boundary, nearshore ~100% of the time at 5 m, but maybe only 5% of the time at 50m
-- Trib. loads retained in nearshore for a long time, relative to seasonal dynamics
+- Tributary loads retained in nearshore for a long time, relative to seasonal dynamics